Programs

 One-Time Workshops & Seasonal Programs

-Queer Cancer Community Discussion with Artist E Tubergen (they/them) and Writer Ayden LeRoux (she/her)
+Queer Cancer Affinity Group with Artist E Tubergen (they/them) and Writer Ayden LeRoux (she/her)

 Queer communities have long been at the forefront of reimagining networks of care and support and face a vastly different set of issues when it comes to forms of treatment, particularly in cancers tied to reproductive and endocrine systems.
-Join us for a discussion about the intersection of cancer, caretaking, gender and sexuality.
+Queer patients, survivors, and caregivers are welcome to join us for this 2-part affinity group to discuss the intersection of cancer, caretaking, gender and sexuality.
+Join for 1 or both of the group meetings.

 Artist E Tubergen (they/them) and Writer Ayden LeRoux (she/her) are partners living in rural Western Massachusetts.
 In 2022, E Tubergen was diagnosed with breast cancer at the age of 36.
 Ayden LeRoux is a BRCA1 carrier and had a preventative mastectomy in 2023.
 For the last year, they have been conceptualizing a project called Queer Cancer Archive that documents the experience of AFAB individuals and womxn affected by cancer.
 They live together in a converted mechanics garage with their cats.